WalterCo/JetBrains_Homework/README.md

 ## Task 1 - Data quality – the difference between NetSuite ERP and payment gateway

 The first thing I have done with this task was to merge together all the CSV files that I have got with it.
 It took only few seconds thanks to a freeware excel extension called "RDB Merge".
 I have imagined myself in the situation of having to provide this data to the finance team in order for them to review the transactions and update the wrong ones.
-So, once the CSV files were merged, I have uploaded them into my database (dbfour) and started thinking of the best way to flag inconsistencies between the csv data and the MySQL database.
+So, once the CSV files were merged, I have uploaded them into my database (dbfour) and started thinking of the best way to flag inconsistencies between the CSV data and the MySQL database.

-Unfortunately I didn't have a unique ID that I could have used to link the data properly, so I have decided to **create a query that summarized the total for NetSuite and Paymeny Gateway by Order_ref** this way I could easily identify which orders had some discrepancies in the payments.
+Unfortunately, I didn't have a unique ID that I could have used as a primary key to link the data properly, so I have decided to **create a query that summarized the total for NetSuite and Paymeny Gateway by Order_ref** - this way I could easily identify which orders had some discrepancies in the payments.

 ```
 SELECT *